 If you accept that you owe the debt but disagree with (or are

-unsure about) the amount claimed, ask for a statement of your
+unsure about) the amount claimed, ask for an itemised statement of

 - The amount and date of the alleged debt